amolapratap/Attendance_Calculator-_Required_classes/README.md

 - Input for the number of days attended.
 - Input for the total number of classes held.
 - Calculation of the attendance percentage.
-- Calculation of required classes to meet 75% attendance.
+- Calculation of classes needed to meet 75% attendance, ensuring correct computation.

 ### Usage
 1. Open the `index.html` file in a web browser.